 The German Jewish population only slowly lost faith in the idea that Germans and Western Europeans were too sophisticated and progressive to go for the type of rampant anti-Semitism more associated with Eastern Europe.
 Aside from being de-emancipated by the Nuremberg Laws, they were forced to wear yellow Star of Davids.
 On Kristallnacht, the “night of the broken glass” in 1938, Hitler’s paramilitary troops pillaged Jewish businesses and synagogues throughout Germany and Austria, killing hundreds as they rounded up 30k Jews to be sent off to concentration camps.
 They blamed Jews for the damage since they’d been the targets and required that all the insurance money go to the state.
 The pretext for the attacks was the assassination of a German official in Paris by a Jewish teenager from Poland.
 FDR ordered American Ambassador Hugh Wilson home after the Kristallnacht.
 Wilson supported Hitler and broke with his predecessor William Dodd’s (1933-37) policy by attending a Nuremberg Rally.
 Wilson complained that “Jewish-controlled” critics back home sang “hymns of hate while efforts are made over here to build a better future.”

 Most Jewish immigrants were less fortunate.
 Defying First Lady Eleanor Roosevelt’s wishes, Franklin refused to loosen immigration laws once large numbers of refugees tried to escape in the late 1930s.
-The U.S. and Cuba turned away the MS St. Louis with nearly 1k Jewish refugees on board in 1939 and Britain was no friendlier.
+The U.S. and Cuba turned away the MS St. Louis with nearly 1k Jewish refugees on board in 1939, though the passengers aboard the “voyage of the damned” eventually gained asylum in England, Belgium, and the Netherlands.
 Allowing the passengers entry into the U.S. would’ve violated the immigration quotas set in the 1920s.
 The U.S. allowed a total of ~ 211k Jewish immigrants from 1939-46.

 The Nazis couldn’t help but relish the harshness of Anglo-American immigration policy.
 One German diplomat gloated, “Since in many countries it was recently regarded as wholly incomprehensible why Germany did not want to preserve in its population an element like the Jews…it appears outstanding that countries seem in no way anxious to make use of those elements themselves now that the opportunity offers.”
 The tightening up of foreign borders in the late 30’s helped seal the fate of Jews trapped in Europe.
 Cartoonist Theodor Geisel, aka Dr. Seuss, captured the prevailing sentiment of most Americans regarding refugees circa 1941: